Skip to Content

 • Role: Read-Only Administrator

-• Temporarily needed to access the API token issuance menu
+• Temporarily granted to access the API token creation menu

-• Sign in to the Okta admin console with the integration account.
+• Sign in to the Okta admin console page with the QueryPie integration account.

 Configure Okta integration and synchronization in QueryPie

-Click the + Add button at the top right of the list and select Okta for Type to add Okta as an IdP.
+Click the + Add button at the top right of the list, and select Okta for Type in the popup screen to add Okta as an IdP.

 Okta details (1)